Foundation for Intentional Community: 1949 – 1986

+Around the year 2000 CESCI became a project of the Second Fellowship, yet the small size of the fund could not justify the labor involved in its management, and so it was eventually merged with the larger revolving-loan fund managed by the egalitarian communities called PEACH, begun as a self-insurance fund separate from the Federation of Egalitarian Communities.

-The Bruderhof had taken from the Fellowship what they could, evidently draining enough of its lifeblood that the attractions of networking and fellowship no longer generated sufficient interest and energy among communitarians for traveling to attend events.
-Only the need to manage the money held by the movement, in the form of the Homer Morris revolving loan fund, sustained the Fellowship through the 1960s, ‘70s, and the first half of the ‘80s, along with personal networking by various individuals.
+The Bruderhof had taken from the Second Fellowship what they could, evidently draining enough of its lifeblood that the attractions of networking and fellowship no longer generated sufficient interest and energy among communitarians for traveling to attend events.
+Only the need to manage the money held by the movement, in the form of the Homer Morris revolving loan fund, sustained the Second Fellowship through the 1960s, ‘70s, and the first half of the ‘80s, along with personal networking by various individuals.